Essential Guide for Low-Memory VPS: Enable Swap to Prevent Crashes and OOM Errors

 Step 3: Persist Configuration Across Reboots

-If you don’t add it to fstab, Swap will disappear after a reboot.
+Without adding it to fstab, your Swap will vanish after a reboot.
 We also need to tune the swappiness parameter to dictate how aggressively the kernel utilizes Swap.

-# Add to fstab for automatic mounting on boot
+# Write to fstab for auto-mount on boot

 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab

-# Optimize swappiness (VPS experts recommend 10 to maximize SSD lifespan while maintaining performance)
+# Optimize swappiness (VPS experts recommend 10 to maximize SSD lifespan while balancing performance)

 echo 'vm.swappiness=10' | sudo tee -a /etc/sysctl.conf